awsdocs/aws-opsworks-user-guide/doc_source/workingsecurity-ssl.md

 **Note**
 The Common Name field is often misunderstood and is completed incorrectly\.
 The common name is typically your host plus domain name\.
 It will look like "www\.example\.com" or "example\.com"\.
 You need to create a CSR using your correct common name\.

-## Step 4: Submit the CSR to Certificate Authority<a name="w3ab2c11c49c27c19"></a>
+## Step 4: Submit the CSR to Certificate Authority<a name="w4ab1c11c49c27c19"></a>

 For production use, you would obtain a server certificate by submitting your CSR to a Certificate Authority \(CA\), which might require other credentials or proofs of identity\.
 If your application is successful, the CA returns digitally signed identity certificate and possibly a certificate chain file\.
 AWS does not recommend a specific CA\.
-For a partial listing of available CAs, see [Third\-Party Certificate Authorities](http://www.dmoz.org/Computers/Security/Public_Key_Infrastructure/PKIX/Tools_and_Services/Third_Party_Certificate_Authorities/)\.
+For a partial listing of available CAs, see [Certificate Authority \- Providers](https://en.wikipedia.org/wiki/Certificate_authority#Providers) on Wikipedia\.

 You can also generate a self\-signed certificate, which can be used for testing purposes only\.
 For this example, use the following command line to generate a self\-signed certificate\.